tarantool/tarantool/doc/sphinx/book/box/box_introspection.rst

 (and 136*1=136 so bytes_used = 136); the arena_used value is the total of all
 the bytes_used values (1024+136 = 1160); the arena_size value is the arena_used
 value plus the total of all the bytes_free values (1160+4193200+4194088 = 8388448).
-The arena_size and arena_used values are the amount of the % of slab_alloc_arena
-that is already distributed to the slab allocator.
+The arena_size and arena_used values are the amount of the % of :confval:`slab_alloc_arena` that is already distributed to the slab allocator.

 .. data:: slab